VOLTTRON/volttron/docs/source/devguides/walkthroughs/Multiplatform-Walkthrough.rst

 **volttron-ctl auth add** command on the command prompt and simply hit Enter to select defaults on all fields except **credentials**.
 Here, we can either add serverkey of connecting platform or type `/.*/` to allow ALL connections.

+.. warning:: `/.*/` allows ALL agent and platform connections without authentication.

 .. code-block:: console